nlart/Algorithm/Sorting Algorithm/Sorting Algorithm Doc/Quick sort.md

 			break;

 		while (a[--j] > pivot);		//from the last element, as long as the current element is more than pivot, keep going left, at last j end up with an element <= pivot.
-						//Here the judgement that j reaches the left edge is omitted because it is redundant. if (i >= j)			//i > j: a[j] < pivot && a[i] > pivot && j + 1 == i;
+						//Here the judgement that "j == lo ? break : ;" is omitted because it is redundant. if (i >= j)			//i > j: a[j] < pivot && a[i] > pivot && j + 1 == i;
 		    break;			//i = j: a[i] == a[j] == pivot